 If you aren't sure that someone is having an anaphylactic reaction, "it's always better to err on the side of giving it if you're not sure what to do," Sicherer says.
 "In some cases, you may need more than one shot."

 Epinephrine injectors do expire.
 So check the expiration dates before you buy or use them.
 (Most companies offer a reminder system if you register.)

 Don't store these injectors in extreme temperatures, such as in a refrigerator, in a car, or in direct sunlight.
 Keeping it on you should keep it in the right temperature range, Sicherer says.

-Children with a history of severe food allergies should carry at least two doses of self-injectable epinephrine, because two can offer greater protection in an emergency, one study shows.
+Children with a history of severe food allergies should carry at least two doses of self-injectable epinephrine, because two can offer greater protection in an emergency.

 Epinephrine Training Injectors